bcarballo/ExData_Plotting1/README.md

 * You will get a folder exdata-data-household_power_consumption
 * Open Rstudio
-* Run the codes: plot1.R, plot2.R, plot3.R and plot4.R
+* Run the codes: plot1.R, plot2.R, plot3.R and plot4.R each file contains the script to read the household power comsuption data and the script to save the plot in a png file
 * You will get for each one a PNG  with the same name